fluid-project/infusion-docs/src/documents/ComponentConfigurationOptions.md

 Component developers are free to define their own additional options.

-**NOTE**: The Infusion Renderer system will be rewritten completely before the final Infusion 2.0 release - the use of the current renderer and component hierarchy is not recommended.
+<div class="infusion-docs-note"><strong>Note:</strong> The Infusion Renderer system will be rewritten completely before the final Infusion 2.0 release - the use of the current renderer and component hierarchy is not recommended.</div>

 ### `selectorsToIgnore` ###
 <table>